gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 module.exports = {
   plugins: [
      // highlight-start
-     // notice the name is the same as our package in the plugin folder
+     // notice the name is the same as our package in the plugins folder
      // Gatsby under the hood is utilizing our packages in /plugins by their names and registers them along with all the other plugins that we have installed
      `gatsby-language-chooser-plugin`
      // highlight-end